klml/proserial/README.md

 ## identify

-Which extension and mimetype should to choose?
-Using the  extension from the prose-markup or an own (and again another;() extension like ''.mdyaml'' and ''text/markdown-yaml''
+You could use an own file-extension and mimetype, like ''.mdyaml'' and ''text/markdown-yaml''.
+But this seems not useful (atm).

 ## Pro Cons